sptrakesh/mongo-service/README.md

 }
 ```

+##### Options
+The following options are supported for the `delete` action (see `Delete` struct in [delete.hpp](src/api/options/delete.hpp)):
+* `collation` - *document*.
+Sets the collation for this operation.
+* `writeConcern` - *document*.
+The write concern for the operation.
+  * `journal` - *boolean*.
+If `true` confirms that the database has written the data to the on-disk journal before
+    reporting a write operations was successful.
+This ensures that data is not lost if the database shuts down unexpectedly.
+  * `nodes` - *integer*.
+Sets the number of nodes that are required to acknowledge the write before the operation is
+    considered successful.
+Write operations will block until they have been replicated to the specified number of
+    servers in a replica set.
+  * `acknowledgeLevel` - *integer*.
+Sets the [acknowledgement](https://www.mongodb.com/docs/manual/reference/write-concern/#w-option) level for the write operation.
+    * `0` - Represent the implicit default write concern.
+    * `1` - Represent write concern with `w: "majority"`.
+    * `2` - Represent write concern with `w: <custom write concern name>`.
+    * `3` - Represent write concern for un-acknowledged writes.
+    * `4` - Represent write concern for acknowledged writes.
+  * `majority` - *integer*.
+The amount of time (milliseconds) to wait before the write operation times out if it
+    cannot reach the majority of nodes in the replica set.
+If the value is zero, then no timeout is set.
+  * `tag` - *string*.
+Sets the name representing the server-side `getLastErrorMode` entry containing the list of
+    nodes that must acknowledge a write operation before it is considered a success.
+  * `timeout` - *integer*.
+Sets an upper bound on the time (milliseconds) a write concern can take to be satisfied.
+    If the write concern cannot be satisfied within the timeout, the operation is considered a failure.
+* `hint` - *document*.
+Sets the index to use for this operation.
+* `let` - *document*.
+Set the value of the let option.

 #### Drop Collection
 Drop the specified collection and all its containing documents.
 Specify an
 empty `document` in the payload to satisfy payload requirements.
 If you wish